 - 1. Students will achieve command of the essentials of computational algebraic geometry and commutative algebra. - 2.
-Students will understand and apply the core definitions and theorems, generating examples as needed, and asking the next natural question. - Students will achieve proficiency in constructing proofs, including those using basic polynomial ideal theory, basic algorithms and constructive proofs, basic varieties and existence proofs. - 4.
+Students will understand and apply the core definitions and theorems, generating examples as needed, and asking the next natural question. - 3.
+Students will achieve proficiency in constructing proofs, including those using basic polynomial ideal theory, basic algorithms and constructive proofs, basic varieties and existence proofs. - 4.
 Students will achieve proficiency in written and oral communication of proofs and concepts of both pure and applied computational algebraic geometry. - 5.
 Students will become familiar with the major viewpoints and goals of algebraic geometry: ideals, varieties, and algorithms. - 6.
-Students will practice their knowledge of abstract algebra to problems with exercises and applications, through the required use of a computer algebra system, as well as a class project which will consist of reading an extra chapter or a research paper on the topic from the course.
+Students will understand the basic geometric notions of dimension and degree of algebraic sets, the Zariski topology, and its consequences on solving systems of polynomial equations. - 7.
+Students will practice their knowledge of advanced abstract algebra to problems with exercises and applications, through the required use of a computer algebra system, as well as a class project which will consist of reading an extra chapter or a research paper on the topic from the course.